Car tuning: Origin

-Since their invention, cars have always been subject to aftermarket modification.
-Both moderate and radical modification have been commemorated in the popular songs Hot Rod Race and Hot Rod Lincoln.
-The names of Abarth and Cooper appear on models styled after the cars they modified.
-With support from Ford, renowned engine manufacturer Cosworth went from modifying English Flathead engines for Lotus Sevens to dominating Formula One racing.

-In the 1970s and 1980s, many Japanese performance cars were never exported outside the Japanese domestic market.
-In the late 1980s and early 1990s, grey import vehicles of Japanese performance cars, such as the Nissan Skyline, began to be privately imported into Western Europe and North America.
-In the United States, this was in direct contrast to domestic car production around the same time, where there was a very small performance aftermarket for domestic compact and economy cars; the focus was instead on sports cars or muscle cars such as the Ford Mustang and Chevrolet Corvette.

-Because of their light weight and the increasing availability of inexpensive tuning equipment, tuned economy and compact cars exhibit high performance at a low cost in comparison to dedicated sports cars.
-As professional sporting and racing with such vehicles increased, so did recreational use of these vehicles.
-Many drivers would modify their vehicles in an attempt to emulate versions of racing vehicles.
+Since their invention, cars have always been subject to modification.
+Most of the earliest cars were made individually by hand and not by a factory, and as such there was little meaningful distinction yet between factory, custom and aftermarket changes to a car.
+However, as mass production of cars began to rise, this distinction emerged.
+Some of the earliest examples of cars modified from their original specifications for improved performance were cars modified for racing or off-roading.
+In the early 1900s, some of the most popular cars to modify for racing were Ford Model Ts and Model As, often modified to race on dirt tracks and dry lake beds.
+Some of the earliest dedicated offroad vehicles were made using the Kégresse track system, starting in the late 1910s, which affixed tracks to an ordinary car in place of the rear wheels for improved off-road traction.

+The term "tuning" has been in use throughout most of the 20th century to refer to the maintenance and modification of various mechanical systems on a car's engine, with "tune-ups" being a common service offered by mechanics.
+The terms "tuning" and "tuner car" began to rise in popularity in the United States in the 1980s and 1990s to refer to the rise of people modifying foreign cars, typically Japanese cars.
+This was contrasted against the previously predominant culture of car customization that grew primarily around customizing domestically produced American cars.

 Areas of modification

 The essence of modification of a tuner car is an attempt at a significant performance increase—or the appearance of high performance—from a stock motor vehicle through the addition, alteration or outright replacement of parts.
-Although this largely involves modifying the engine and management systems of the vehicle to increase power output, additional changes are often required to allow the vehicle to handle such power, including stiffened suspension, widened tires, better brakes, and improved steering and transmission modifications (such as the installation of a short shifter).
-Although largely insignificant in terms of appearance, certain modifications such as low-profile tires, altered suspension, and the addition of spoilers can change the overall appearance of the car, as well as adding downforce to increase traction.
+Although this largely involves modifying the engine and management systems of the vehicle to increase power output, additional changes are often required to allow the vehicle to handle such power, including stiffened suspension, widened tires, better brakes, and improved steering and transmission modifications.
+Although largely insignificant in terms of performance, certain modifications such as low-profile tires, altered suspension, and the addition of spoilers can change the overall appearance of the car, as well as adding downforce to increase traction.